emxsys/worldwind-web-app-tutorial/docs/lesson-4.md

 }
 ```

-Now a 'Globe' can be created with a specific projection or have it changed later.
+Now a 'Globe' can be created with a specific projection or you can change it later.

 ### Add the Search Capabilities